brodieabrew/cs408-final-project/README.md

 # Recipeek (CS408 Final Project)

-Recipeek is a simple website designed to allow for users to upload, rate, and comment on recipes posted to the site.
+Recipeek is a simple website designed to allow for users to upload their own custom recipes to a site to share with the world.
 It makes use of HTML, CSS, JavaScript, and an AWS backend to store the content used by the site.

 ## Project Specification
 This section details the initial project specification broken into a few key sub-sections including the theme, what the site will do, the target audience, the data managed by the site, and the stretch goals.